Scotland Flag

 FALKIRK, CUMBERNAULD & LIVINGSTONE - Linlithgow, Bathgate & Kilsyth

-[1] Recently reopened and rebranded as the Boardwalk Restaurant and looks to be part of the Cawley Hotels chain.
+The Wheelhouse looks to have been reopened and rebranded as the Boardwalk Restaurant, by the way, and looks to be part of the Cawley Hotels chain.
 Cawley Hotels?
 What?
 You not got as far as reading Gartocharn yet?

 Follow the canal towpath west.
 There's likely to be plenty of traffic along here, joggers, cyclists, dog walkers, cycling dogs but not much happening water-wise.